Flying high on its broom, AAP could land on top in Mumbai

-Spurred on by a newfound confidence after the landslide victory in the Capital, Aam Aadmi Party leaders say they will focus on Mumbai and Maharashtra with renewed vigour; their first stop is likely to be the BMC, elections for which will be held in 2017
+Following their landslide victory in Delhi, Aam Aadmi Party leaders say they will focus on Mumbai, Maharashtra with renewed vigour; their first stop is likely to be the 2017 BMC elections

 When it rains, it pours, and no one knows this better than the Aam Aadmi Party at the moment.
 Branded runaways after Arvind Kejriwal’s resignation from the CM’s post last year, who was subsequently mocked following his crushing defeat at the hands of Narendra Modi in Varanasi in the Lok Sabha polls, the fledgling party is all anybody could talk about yesterday following its 67-seat win in Delhi.